 Occasionally, a posted patch is met with utter silence.
 Usually this is due to no developer having time at that moment to review the patch, so each hopes that someone else will do it.
 Since there's no particular limit to how long each person waits for someone else to pick up the ball, and meanwhile other priorities are always coming up, it's very easy for a patch to slip through the cracks without any single person intending for that to happen.
 The project might miss out on a useful patch this way, and there are other harmful side effects as well: it is discouraging to the author, who invested work in the patch, and it makes the project as a whole look a bit out of touch, especially to others considering writing patches.

 The patch manager's job is to make sure that patches don't "slip through the cracks."
 This is done by following every patch through to some sort of stable state.
 The patch manager watches every mailing list thread that results from a patch posting.
 If it ends in a commit of the patch, he does nothing.
-If it goes into a review/revise iteration, ending with a final version of the patch but no commit, he files an issue pointing to the final version, and to the mailing list thread around it, so that there is a permanent record for developers to follow up on later.
-If the patch addresses an existing issue, he annotates that issue with the relevant information, instead of opening a new issue.
+If it goes into a review/revise iteration, ending with a final version of the patch but no commit, he files a ticket pointing to the final version, and to the mailing list thread around it, so that there is a permanent record for developers to follow up on later.
+If the patch addresses an existing ticket, he annotates that ticket with the relevant information, instead of opening a new ticket.

 Having a patch manager has saved the Subversion development team a lot of time and mental energy.
 Without a designated person to take responsibility, every developer would constantly have to worry "If I don't have time to respond to this patch right now, can I count on someone else doing it?
 Should I try to keep an eye on it?
 But if other people are also keeping an eye on it, for the same reasons, then we'd have needlessly duplicated effort."
 The patch manager removes the second-guessing from the situation.
 Each developer can make the decision that is right for her at the moment she first sees the patch.
 If she wants to follow up with a review, she can do that—the patch manager will adjust his behavior accordingly.
 If she wants to ignore the patch completely, that's fine too; the patch manager will make sure it isn't forgotten.